harrellbm/Bookletic/example/example.typ

 #import "@preview/bookletic:0.3.0" // To use through preview

 //#import "..\src\lib.typ" // To use on a local clone of the library

 //#import "bookletic.typ" // To use on a clone to the Typst app

+// You have full control over your Booklet using the native page and document functions
-#set document(author: "My Name", title: "Bookletic Example")
+#set document(author: "Brenden", title: "Bookletic Example")
+// Note: You can use the regular page function to set the paper size, and outside margins
+#set page(flipped: true, paper: "us-legal", margin: (top: 0.5in, bottom: 0.5in, left: 0.5in, right: 0.5in))

 //Barebones example
 #let my-eight-pages = (